Post Summary: Exploring Heceta Head Lighthouse and The Innkeeper’s House Nearby

 Trail Systems at Heceta Head Lighthouse

-One of the best activities to do at Heceta Head Lighthouse is to explore the many trails around the area.
+One of the best activities to do at Heceta Head Lighthouse is to explore the many Oregon coast hikes around the area.

 Hiking around will give you multiple perspectives of the lighthouse, as well as views to other features like the Cape Creek Bridge, Devil’s Elbow (the cliffside name), and Hobbit Beach to the north.